marc2332/dioxus-cheatsheet/content/_index.md

 }

 fn CoolChild(cx: Scope) -> Element {
-    // We can know access the shared state that was provided by the parent let theme = use_shared_state::<Theme>(cx);
+    // Access the shared state
+    let theme = use_shared_state::<Theme>(cx);

     // You can read it with the read function let is_light = theme.read() == Theme::Light;

     let onclick = |_| {
-        theme.write() = match theme.read() {
+        // Or modify it with the write function theme.write() = match theme.read() {
             Theme::Light => Theme::Dark,
             Theme::Dark => Theme::Light